Career Definition for a Pediatric Dental Assistant

 Those desiring more dental responsibilities such as cleaning teeth, taking x-rays and administering fluoride treatments should consider becoming a dental hygienist.
 Hygienists also inspect teeth and gums to diagnose problems, educate patients about teeth care and update dental records.
 Depending on the state, some hygienists can even fill cavities and perform other simple treatment procedures.
 An associate degree in dental hygiene is how most enter the field, and obtaining licensure is required in all states.
-In 2012, the BLS estimated that almost 193,000 dental hygienists were employed nationwide, and they earned a median wage of $70,210.
-Employment opportunities for these workers are projected to be excellent during the 2012-2022 decade, with 33% growth expected by the BLS.
+In 2014, the BLS estimated that almost 200,500 dental hygienists were employed nationwide, and they earned a median wage of $72,330 in 2015.
+Employment opportunities for these workers are projected to be excellent during the 2014-2024 decade, with 19% growth expected by the BLS.

 If helping provide medical care to patients in a pediatric physician's office sounds more appealing than working in a dental office, becoming a medical assistant may be a better career choice.
 Medical assistants perform clerical duties that include answering phones, filling out insurance paperwork and scheduling appointments.
 They also interact with patients by taking vitals, asking health history questions, helping doctor's with exams and collecting samples for lab analysis.
 Certain medical assistant are also allowed to remove stitches and administer medications by injection.